An image of two people looking at scans on a computer. Behind the screens is a window showing an MRI machine.

 Radiotracers

 Prostate-specific membrane antigen (PSMA) is a tracer which, as the name suggests, is highly sensitive at detecting prostate cells and is becoming widespread in detection of prostate cancer after treatment.
 Radiotracers are now in development that have potential to monitor the very specific targets used in modern cancer drug therapies such as immunotherapy where PDL-1, PD-1 and CTLA-4 may all potentially be identified by PET.
-In breast cancers research has already shown that the oestrogen and HER-2 receptors that are used to select therapies can also be monitored with functional imaging and may have an important role in the future is tracking success of these therapies for individual patients.
+Breast cancer research has already shown that the oestrogen and HER-2 receptors that are used to select therapies can also be monitored with functional imaging and may have an important role in the future is tracking success of these therapies for individual patients.

 For people living with cancer, scans can trigger anxiety known as scanxiety..